Craig444444444/ephemeral-mind-gem/README.md

 I am purely creating case study's for my own independent research and improvement in AI cognative architecture.

-Feel free to distribute test disprove .
+Feel free to distribute test disprove and cite

 would love feed back if you find it useful.
 ---